elastic/elasticsearch-ruby/elasticsearch-transport/README.md

     Elasticsearch::Client.new hosts: ['localhost:9200', 'localhost:9201'], sniffer_timeout: 3

+**NOTE:** When using reloading hosts ("sniffing") together with authentication, just pass the scheme,
+          user and password with the host info -- or, for more clarity, in the `http` options:

+    Elasticsearch::Client.new host: 'localhost:9200',
+                              http: { scheme: 'https', user: 'U', password: 'P' },
+                              reload_connections: true,
+                              reload_on_failure: true

 ### Connection Selector

 By default, the client will rotate the connections in a round-robin fashion, using the